 - The shower cabin — complete, ideally with all parts checked against the instruction list.

-- Clear access to the installation area — remove old cabinets, shelves and bath mats.
+- Clear access to the installation area — remove old cabinets, shelves, and bath mats.

-- Hot and cold water supply — with shut-off valves so water can be turned off during installation.
+- Hot and cold water supply — with shut-off valves so the water can be turned off during installation.

 - Wall tiles in the cabin area must be laid and grouted.